 It is relatively easy to get around Poland through their rail and bus system to each of the major cities and landmarks.
 It is also a safe country to visit, taking the usual precautions you would take when you travel anywhere.

-However that being said, when short on time or preferring the convenience of a guided tour when visiting a new country, there are some wonderful tours available that will give you either a sample of Poland’s highlights or a more in depth experience.
+However that being said, when short on time or prefer the convenience of a guided tour when visiting a new country, there are some wonderful tours available that will give you either a sample of Poland’s highlights or a more in depth experience.

 TOUR RECOMMENDATION: We recommend Trafalgar Tours if you are looking to join a guided tour around Poland.
 They have tours focused just on Poland, as well as many that include Poland as part of a multi country itinerary.
 The best thing is all your accommodation and transport and most meals are provided for the duration of your tour.